How to Become a Flight Nurse

-Flight nurses provide hospital-level care as they transport patients in either rotor (helicopter) or fixed wing (plane) aircraft.
+Flight nurses, also known as transport nurses, are registered nurses that are trained to provide medical care as they transport patients in either rotor (helicopter) or fixed-wing (plane) aircraft.

-These BSN-prepared nurses specialize in the field of providing comprehensive pre-hospital, emergency critical care, and hospital-level care either from the scene of an accident or transporting inter-facility from hospital to hospital.
+Flight nurses work with other trained medical professionals like paramedics and physicians to ensure patients are well-cared for during transit and reach their end destination safely.
+They are often called upon to help transport critically ill or injured patients to trauma centers.
+These specialized nurses provide comprehensive pre-hospital, emergency critical care, and hospital-level care either from the scene of an accident or while transporting inter-facility from hospital to hospital.
 They are often charged with the care of a vast scope of patient populations.

 Aspiring flight nurses should also be somewhat familiar with the basic aspects of navigation and flight.